-CNC MACHINING STATION LAB Introduction to a CNC machining lathe and mill stations.
+CNC MACHINING STATION LAB (3 credits) Introduction to a CNC machining lathe and mill stations.
 Using proprietary conversational operating systems that make modeling parts and creating part programs nearly effortless.
 Through an interactive graphical environment -using full-color graphics on liquid crystal displays.
 Operations such as tool and work offsets using the Renishaw probing system, drilling and tapping, pocket milling, engraving, facing, and boring.
 Education will assure complete part make up from drafting to piece part.

-MECHANICAL WORKMANSHIP LAB

-(4 credits) The first and second year students will be working together to complete a large fabrication project.
+MECHANICAL WORKMANSHIP LAB (4 credits) The first and second year students will be working together to complete a large fabrication project.
 Example of past years projects would include a 20-foot (16' long with 4' stationary deck) tilt utility trailer.
 During this lab the students will be taking all of the skills they have developed in the WMT program and applying them to fabricate the final project.

 INTERNSHIP (6 credits) Employer based student work experience.
-Student completion of a 200 hour internship.
+Student completion of a 240 hour internship.
 Completion of employer qualification testing if applicable.

-TURBINE SAFETY AND FIRST AID (1 credit) Students are introduced to the correct climbing techniques in accordance with OSHA and standard industry practices.
-The students will learn the definition of "100% tie off," understand tower rescue and receive their OSHA 10 hour certification and first aid/CPR certification.
-Note: Must earn a grade of "C" or higher in order to enroll in subsequent courses.
+TURBINE SAFETY (1 credit) Students are introduced to the correct climbing techniques in accordance with OSHA and standard industry practices.
+The students will learn the definition of "100% tie off" and understand tower rescue.

-INTRO TO WIND TECHNOLOGY

-(2 credits) An overview of major and minor components in the construction of a wind turbine.
+INTRO TO WIND TECHNOLOGY An overview of major and minor components in the construction of a wind turbine.
 This includes the function of the bottom control cabinet, top control cabinet and hub control panel or hydraulic system.
 The different types of generators, gearboxes and gear reduction drives used in yawing the nacelle and pitching of the blades are explained.
 Students will also study the characteristics of different types of air foils when dealing with blade designs.